abudaan/flash_webmidi/README.md

 The parameter `que_1` is the queue id.

-In the file main.js you can easily add new queue ids and create MIDI events for that specific id:
+In the file main.js you can easily add new queue ids and create MIDI events for that specific queue:

 ```
     switch(id){